Tangerine-Community/Tangerine/tangerine-preview/README.md

 ## Tangerine Preview
 Tangerine Preview is a command line tool for previewing the Tangerine content you are working on your local computer.
-It work on Windows, Mac, and Linux.

-Current version of Tangerine: v3.6.0
+It works on Windows, Mac, and Linux.

 ## Install
 To install on macOS, you can follow the video [here](https://youtu.be/WV3U7AABjXA).